Nauru: Official and widely spoken languages

 Historical Evolution of Nauru’s Linguistic Heritage

 The linguistic roots of this island trace back thousands of years, shaped by waves of migration and cultural exchange.
-Early settlers from Micronesia and Polynesia brought their dialects, laying the foundation for a rich oral tradition2.
+Early settlers from Micronesia and Polynesia brought their dialects, laying the foundation for a rich oral tradition.
 These languages were passed down through generations, often within family and tribal structures.

 Historical evolution of Nauru’s language